Armenian genocide: Destination

 The first arrivals in mid-1915 were accommodated in Aleppo.
 From mid-November, the convoys were denied access to the city and redirected along the Baghdad Railway or the Euphrates towards Mosul.
 The first transit camp was established at Sibil, east of Aleppo; one convoy would arrive each day while another would depart for Meskene or Deir ez-Zor.
 Dozens of concentration camps were set up in Syria and Upper Mesopotamia.
 By October 1915, some 870,000 deportees had reached Syria and Upper Mesopotamia.
 Most were repeatedly transferred between camps, being held in each camp for a few weeks, until there were very few survivors.
 This strategy physically weakened the Armenians and spread disease, so much that some camps were shut down in late 1915 due to the threat of disease spreading to the Ottoman military.
 In late 1915, the camps around Aleppo were liquidated and the survivors were forced to march to Ras al-Ayn; the camps around Ras al-Ayn were closed in early 1916 and the survivors sent to Deir ez-Zor.

 In general, Armenians were denied food and water during and after their forced march to the Syrian desert; many died of starvation, exhaustion, or disease, especially dysentery, typhus, and pneumonia.
 Some local officials gave Armenians food; others took bribes to provide food and water.
 Aid organizations were officially barred from providing food to the deportees, although some circumvented these prohibitions.
 Survivors testified that some Armenians refused aid as they believed it would only prolong their suffering.
 The guards raped female prisoners and also allowed Bedouins to raid the camps at night for looting and rape; some women were forced into marriage.
 Thousands of Armenian children were sold to childless Turks, Arabs, and Jews, who would come to the camps to buy them from their parents.
 In the western Levant, governed by the Ottoman Fourth Army under Djemal Pasha, there were no concentration camps or large-scale massacres, rather Armenians were resettled and recruited to work for the war effort.
 They had to convert to Islam or face deportation to another area.

-Armenian ability to adapt and survive was greater than the perpetrators expected.
+The ability of the Armenians to adapt and survive was greater than the perpetrators expected.
 A loosely organized, Armenian-led resistance network based in Aleppo succeeded in helping many deportees, saving Armenian lives.
 At the beginning of 1916 some 500,000 deportees were alive in Syria and Mesopotamia.
 Afraid that surviving Armenians might return home after the war, Talaat Pasha ordered a second wave of massacres in February 1916.
 Another wave of deportations targeted Armenians remaining in Anatolia.
 More than 200,000 Armenians were killed between March and October 1916, often in remote areas near Deir ez-Zor and on parts of the Khabur valley, where their bodies would not create a public health hazard.
 The massacres killed most of the Armenians who had survived the camp system.